-SecureConnect rules are only applied to workloads where the VEN is in a non-idle enforcement state.ds in the Idle state.
+SecureConnect rules are only applied to workloads where the VEN is in a non-idle enforcement state.

 However, unlike other rules, SecureConnect requires matching rules to be applied to workloads on BOTH sides of any connection.
 Therefore, SecureConnect traffic is not supported between two workloads where a VEN on either side is in idle state.